How to Achieve a Flat Stomach

 Sam Carpenter explains how to achieve toned abdominals or a flat stomach - the healthy way.

 Many people who set their sights on a flat stomach or perfect abdominal muscles (abs) often immediately head to the gym and set out to do as many crunches as they can.
 However, what a lot of people do not know is that in recent years dieticians and scientists alike have discovered that a flat or defined stomach can only be created with the right combination of diet and exercise.
 A decent workout might be essential for getting the abs you want, but no amount of spin classes or hours logged on the treadmill are going to give you the results for any fitness goal without the right diet.
-If you have a goal in mind for your body or fitness routine, you always need to plan a corresponding diet in order to get there in the healthiest way possible.
+If you have a goal in mind for your body or fitness routine, you always need to plan a corresponding diet to get there in the healthiest way possible.
 Depriving yourself of healthy foods and hearty meals is never the way to achieve a fitness or weight goal and is also completely unnecessary for burning fat.

 Eating smart and avoiding fad diets

 However, healthy eating does not have to mean sticking to a fad diet with strict rules and unappetizing options, many of which can end up negatively impacting your health in the long run.
 There are plenty of diets to suit everyone's needs, even when keeping unique dietary needs and restrictions in mind.
 Popular diets like the Raw or Paleo diets are full of healthy foods and meals that can help cut down on belly fat.
 Vegetarian, vegan, or gluten-free diets, when done properly and including all the right nutrition and supplements, can also be excellent for those with dietary restrictions or allergies.
-When done properly, these examples are also great for getting rid of unwanted fat in a healthy way.
+When done properly, these examples are also great for getting healthy rid of unwanted fat.

 What you need to know about Sugar and Carbohydrates